 Pros:

-• Visual WYSIWYG editing with real-time previews across channels, languages, and personalization states
+- Hybrid headless architecture with visual WYSIWYG editing with real-time previews across channels, languages and personalization states

 Cons: